The role of compression

 Scored piston

 A damaged or scored piston will have visible vertical lines or indentations.
-These lines cause air and fuel mixers to escape.
-A piston in decent shape will be smooth and free of any major indentations.
-Pistons may end up damaged for reasons such as: running improper gas fuel mixer, accidentally running straight gas, or normal wear and tear over time.
-Removing the spark plug, muffler, or carburetor should give you visual access to your piston
+These imperfections allow the air-fuel mixture to leak, reducing compression.
+A healthy piston, in contrast, will be smooth and free of any major indentations.
+Pistons can become damaged for several reasons, including using the wrong fuel mixture, accidentally running on straight gas, or simply due to normal wear and tear over time.

-Depending on the extent of the damage a simple replacement of the piston rings should restore compression.
-If the piston is damaged, then there is a good chance that the cylinder wall is also.
-In this case, rebuilding the entire top end is necessary.
+Removing the spark plug, muffler, or carburetor (depending on your engine) can provide visual access to the piston.
+The extent of the damage will determine the repair approach.
+In some cases, a simple replacement of the piston rings might restore compression.
+However, if the piston itself is damaged, there’s a good chance the cylinder wall is also compromised.
+In this scenario, a complete rebuild of the top end would be necessary.

 Diagnosing low compression